Can the ICBC Request Medical Records?

 Yes, the ICBC can request your medical records after an automobile accident.
 However, they often seek more information than what is absolutely necessary in order to minimize or deny your claim.
 The insurance company is a business, looking out for its bottom line, which could be at odds with paying you a fair settlement.
-For this reason, you’ll want to work with ICBC lawyers from Preszler Law Firm, who will look out for your best interests.
+For this reason, you’ll want to work with ICBC lawyers from Preszler Injury Lawyers, who will look out for your best interests.

 What Medical Information Does ICBC Need?